 What tax forms do influencers get?

-You should receive a Form 1099-MISC from each brand you partner with that paid you $600 or more.
-Projects under $600 should still be reported as income on your tax return, even if you don’t receive a 1099-MISC.
+You should receive a Form 1099-NEC from each brand you partner with that paid you $600 or more.
+Projects under $600 should still be reported as income on your tax return, even if you don’t receive a 1099-NEC.

 Do influencers pay tax on gifts?